sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

   * Demos of things you've done using Sage (e.g., interacts, etc.)
   * Presentation of assignments from June 20 (table up to norm conductor 124).
   * Introduction to Sage (lecture by Stein)
+  * Get started with the Wiki a little: http://wiki.sagemath.org/reu/2011
+  * Get started with Mercurial a little: http://code.google.com/p/uw-nt-reu2011/

 == Wednesday, June 22 ==